Meyaal/Game/README.md

 # Testing

 * I changed backgraound-color for header, footer and the refresh button from #ffff00 to #f6ae2d.
 That after I get feedback from my mentor.
-The idea is to do the color more a bit more pale so its easier on the eyes.
+The idea is to do the color a more pale so its easier on the eyes.

-* When I play the game for second time, I get a message on the console, see following image
+* When I play the game for second time, I get a message on the console, see following image:

 inline-style
 ![alt text](doc/images/Ska%CC%88rmavbild%202022-06-09%20kl.%2012.59.13.png)